jkg363/shopping-cart/README.md

 Clone the repo onto GitHub Desktop.

-From GitHub Desktop, open Visual Code Studio, create a .py file (such as shopping_cart.py) and copy the below contents into the .py file: shopping_cart.py
+From GitHub Desktop, open Visual Code Studio, create a .py file (such as shopping_cart.py) and copy your items into the .py file in the following format:

  products = [
      {"id":1, "name": "Chocolate Sandwich Cookies", "department": "snacks", "aisle": "cookies cakes", # "price": 3.50},